Information provided includes course descriptions by subject only.

 526-192 Radiography Clinical 2

-This second level clinical course continues to prepare radiography students to perform radiologic procedures on patients with considerable direct and limited indirect supervision.
+The second radiography clinical course is the first placed at one of the program’s clinical affiliates.
+Students begin to perform radiologic procedures on patients with considerable direct and limited indirect supervision.
 Students apply radiation protection and standard precautions in the production of radiographic images in a health care setting while adhering to legal and ethical guidelines.
 An emphasis of the course is the development of communication and critical thinking skills appropriate to the clinical setting.
-NOTE: TR Clinic.

 526-193 Radiography Clinical 3

-This third level clinical course prepares radiography students to perform radiologic procedures on patients with varying degrees of direct and indirect supervision.
+The third radiography clinical continues the process of student performance on radiologic procedures on patients with varying degrees of direct and indirect supervision.
 Students apply radiation protection and standard precautions in the production of radiographic images in a health care setting while adhering to legal and ethical guidelines.
 An emphasis of the course is the demonstration of communication and critical thinking skills appropriate to the clinical setting.

 526-194 Imaging Equipment Operation